 Almost in the middle of 2019, I got to know about this app called Blinkist, An app that can give you a 15 quick summary of any nonfiction book.
 You can either read it or listen to it.
 I love listening to them.
 Mainly for two reasons; one it’s super convenient when you do something else, second it has amazing narrators.

-It’s because of BLINKIST that I started enjoying more nonfiction books.
+It’s because of BLINKIST that I started enjoying some of the best nonfiction books of all time.
 Oh, and the best part about the app was I could save some of the best points from the books.

-So this year I am planning to dedicate my time to indulge in some of the nonfiction books about creativity, time management, and productivity as well as mental health.
+So in 2020, I am planning to dedicate my time to indulge in some of the nonfiction books about creativity, time management, and productivity as well as mental health.

 And guess what I have already finished my VERY FIRST non-fiction by Elizabeth Gilbert in December.
 The book is called Big magic, a must-read for anyone who wants to explore their creative side!

 So in the year if you are looking for some self-help books here are 7 books everyone should read in their lifetime.